SerugaDavid/PINSCompiler/README.md

 Here we also check for type cycles using DFS.

 Types must match based on what kind of expression we are using.

+### FRAME BUILDING (3h)
+Checks definitions for variables and functions.
+For every variable found creates a new access and saves it and for every function it builds a frame for it.

+A lot of methods stayed unimplemented, because there is no need for it.